Skip to content

 Here are some instances when it would make more sense to file separately:

-• One suspects that their partner is not being completely truthful on their taxes
+• One suspects that their partner is not being entirely truthful about their taxes.

-• One partner is eligible for a high itemized deduction (over the $12,550 filing separately standard deduction limit).
+• One partner is eligible for a high itemized deduction (over the $15,750 filing separately standard deduction limit).
 If spouses choose to file jointly, both must either itemize deductions or take the standard deduction.
-But, this isn’t the case for filing separately.
-So, for example, if one spouse is eligible for an itemized deduction of $18,000 while the other spouse is only eligible for a $5,000 deduction, they may save more by filing separately.
+But this isn't the case for filing separately.
+For example, if one spouse is eligible for an itemized deduction of $18,000, while the other spouse is only eligible for a $5,000 deduction, they may save more by filing separately.
 The spouse with a deduction of $18,000 can file an itemized deduction while the spouse with a $5,000 deduction can file a standard deduction.

 How Do I Know Whether It's Better To File Jointly or File Separately?